Kota

 People who receive a Back to Education Allowance are not permitted to work full-time and are ineligible for the Community Employment and Social Economy Program.

-Can You Get Invalidity Pension Outside Ireland?
+Can Employees Get Invalidity Pension Outside Ireland?

 The Ireland-United Kingdom Social Security Convention ensures that citizens of either jurisdiction who work (or have worked) in the other jurisdiction can benefit from national or social insurance contributions.